eikek/sitebag/README.md

 This will remove the account and all its data.

     DELETE /<account>
+    POST /<account>?delete=true
     -> JSON { success: true, message: "" }

+If porter is embedded, the account is removed from the database.
+If authentication is done on a remote instance, all sitebag permissions are removed from the group.

 If you remove an account using porter's console, the data related to this account is still there.
 You can manually drop the collection with